We created the Clicks Only attribution model to reveal what top-of-funnel strategies are driving conversions to bottom-of-funnel touchpoints.

 What is the Clicks Only attribution model?

-Northbeam's proprietary Clicks Only model is similar to Linear, but it does not give attribution credit to direct, organic search, paid search, or email/SMS if there is any other touchpoint source in the customer's journey.
+Northbeam's proprietary Clicks Only model is similar to Linear, but it does not give attribution credit to direct, email/SMS, and on occasion branded search.
+(Note: Credit is given to search including non-branded.
+Even if branded search is the only touch point.
+If branded search has another touchpoint then it doesn’t get credit.)
 This model gives marketing touchpoints more weighting versus direct visits to divide credit across multiple sources.
 This results in a much more useful view of channel performance for a media buyer.

 We created this model to provide directionality of what’s moving the needle beyond the bottom-of-funnel (BOF) channels, as BOF touchpoints are more difficult to scale.
 Clicks Only is our way to show you what’s actually moving the needle at the top-of-funnel (TOF) so you can scale your media spend.
 This model can help reveal the TOF strategies that eventually drive conversions downstream with BOF touchpoints.